aws-samples/codecatalyst-devicefarm-integration/README.md

 As WDIO takes care of the the creation of Device Farm grid urls then you don't need to worry about this.

 The harness folder contains
-- A `wdio.conf.js` file which defines the test configuration, number of runners ans test report definition.
+- A `wdio.conf.js` file which defines the test configuration, number of runners and test report definition.
 - The test specs for the Todo-app are located under the tests folder.

 ### Running locally without Amazon CodeCatalyst or the Github action